PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-07 05:28:25
+Last updated: 2024-04-07 05:28:59
-Random Quote: I buried an axe so deep into Willem's skull, they had to bury him with it.  -  Yoren of the Knight's Watch
+Random Quote: The world is full of such paradoxes we simply choose to ignore them most of the time. -